 As God welcomes us to share the life of the Kingdom so we seek to share that welcome with those whom we meet or who come to us – in humility, generosity and compassion.

-We’re pleased to announce that our houses are open to guests once again.
-We will continue to carefully observe ongoing government guidance.
+We’re pleased to announce that our houses are open to guests, following the pandemic and we will continue to observe ongoing guidance.
 If you have any questions, please contact our houses for further information.

 Some of our larger houses have rooms for guests, both individuals and groups, who come for rest, retreat or to share in the daily rhythm of the community.
 Smaller houses have either limited or no room for overnight stays, but all houses are glad to welcome visitors to share in the daily prayer, or to seek guidance and encouragement in their Christian journey.

-PLEASE NOTE: The information below may have changed since the Covid-19 Pandemic.
-We recommend contacting our houses using the links provided to ascertain the latest arrangements for guests and visitors.
+PLEASE NOTE: We recommend contacting our houses using the links provided to ascertain the latest arrangements for guests and visitors, following the pandemic.